alexji/mikerun/README.md

 * prep SMHR quick analysis scripts
 * prep google doc for exptime estimate

+## Slits and binning
+The default setting is 0.7x5.00, 2x2 binning, and slow readout.
+If you go to smaller slits, you will want to decrease the binning.

+* 1.0 x 5.00 -> 2x2 binning
+* 0.7 x 5.00 -> 2x2 binning
+* 0.5 x 5.00 -> 2x1 binning
+* 0.35x 5.00 -> 1x1 binning (I have done 2x2 and 2x1 but this underresolves the image..)

+The CCD scale is 8.2 pix/arcsec on the blue (0.12 arcsec/pix), 7.5 pix/arcsec on the red (0.13 arcsec/pix).
+You need >2 pixels per resolution element to be Nyquist sampled.

+The focus is checked in the afternoon by the instrument scientist by taking arcs with two 0.35 boxes and measuriing the PSFs.
+It is not recommended to do any focusing yourself.
+On my last run, the FWHM was about 2.5 pixels, or ~0.3 arcseconds.

 ## Calibrations
 * Quartz flats (for slit distortion tracing)
 * Milky flats (for flat fielding)